iaco79/gearvr_mix_ar/gearvrar/readme.md

 		libvrapi.so
 		libVuforia.so

-Test images (markers)
+##### Test images (markers):
-	images\dolphinmarker2.jpg
-	images\trexmarker2.jpg
+    images/
+        dolphinmarker2.jpg
+        trexmarker2.jpg

-In order to deploy in your device, put your oculus osig file in the assets folder.
+* In order to deploy in your device, put your oculus osig file in the assets folder.